 - Defamation, such as libel or slander

-This type of insurance is pretty affordable for most tech businesses.
-The median cost of general liability insurance is just $28 per month.
+This type of insurance is pretty affordable for most small businesses.
+For example, IT businesses pay an average of $28 per month for general liability insurance.

 A general liability policy is often required in client contracts, and for office leases and mortgages.
 However, this policy is a smart investment for any type of business.
 It’s especially beneficial for businesses that have a public storefront, like a computer repair shop.